Rafa Márquez confesses how Guardiola ran him from Barcelona

 “That started to make me desperate, my mentality was always to play and succeed, I didn’t want to be on the bench or in the stands.
 When The time came I spoke with Pep and he told me that he trusted others, that if I wanted to leave, I would leave, that I had the doors open, and I left, “he added.

-With Barcelona, Rafa Márquez won four La Liga titles, a King’s Cup, two Spanish Super Cups, two Champions League, a Club World Cup and a European Super Cup.
+With Barcelona, Rafa Márquez won four La Liga titles, a Copa del Rey, two Spanish Super Cups, two Champions League, a Club World Cup and a European Super Cup.

 It may interest you: Xavi is ready to lead Barcelona: Pep Guardiola